Fertilizer: Liquid vs solid

 Fertilizers are applied to crops both as solids and as liquid.
 About 90% of fertilizers are applied as solids.
 The most widely used solid inorganic fertilizers are urea, diammonium phosphate and potassium chloride.
 Solid fertilizer is typically granulated or powdered.
 Often solids are available as prills, a solid globule.
 Liquid fertilizers comprise anhydrous ammonia, aqueous solutions of ammonia, aqueous solutions of ammonium nitrate or urea.
 These concentrated products may be diluted with water to form a concentrated liquid fertilizer (e.g., UAN).
 Advantages of liquid fertilizer are its more rapid effect and easier coverage.
 The addition of fertilizer to irrigation water is called "fertigation".
+Granulated fertilizers are more economical to ship and store, not to mention easier to apply.

 Urea

 Urea is highly soluble in water and is therefore also very suitable for use in fertilizer solutions (in combination with ammonium nitrate: UAN), e.g., in 'foliar feed' fertilizers.
 For fertilizer use, granules are preferred over prills because of their narrower particle size distribution, which is an advantage for mechanical application.

 Urea is usually spread at rates of between 40 and 300 kg/ha (35 to 270 lbs/acre) but rates vary.
 Smaller applications incur lower losses due to leaching.
 During summer, urea is often spread just before or during rain to minimize losses from volatilization (a process wherein nitrogen is lost to the atmosphere as ammonia gas).

 Because of the high nitrogen concentration in urea, it is very important to achieve an even spread.
 Drilling must not occur on contact with or close to seed, due to the risk of germination damage.
 Urea dissolves in water for application as a spray or through irrigation systems.

 In grain and cotton crops, urea is often applied at the time of the last cultivation before planting.
 In high rainfall areas and on sandy soils (where nitrogen can be lost through leaching) and where good in-season rainfall is expected, urea can be side- or top-dressed during the growing season.
 Top-dressing is also popular on pasture and forage crops.
-In cultivating sugarcane, urea is side-dressed after planting, and applied to each ratoon crop.
+In cultivating sugarcane, urea is side dressed after planting and applied to each ratoon crop.

 Because it absorbs moisture from the atmosphere, urea is often stored in closed containers.

 Overdose or placing urea near seed is harmful.